HTJenna/Churn_Prediction/README.md

 In this prediction the accuracy, recall, precision ans F1-Score flactuates as the dataset is very small and due to class inbalance.

 Libraries used :

-Scikit-learn - Utilized for machine learning tasks. matplotlib - used for creating static, interactive, and animated visualizations Seaborn - library for creating visually appealing and informative statistical graphics. python libraries(Pandas,Numpy) - Leveraged for data manipulation and various other tasks.
+Scikit-learn - Utilized for machine learning tasks.

+matplotlib - used for creating static, interactive, and animated visualizations

+Seaborn - library for creating visually appealing and informative statistical graphics.

+python libraries(Pandas,Numpy) - Leveraged for data manipulation and various other tasks.

 Jupyter Notebook: For interactive coding (optional)

-Installation instructions and Usage Guide
+Installation instructions and Usage Guide:

 -Install Python (preferably version 3.7 or later) can be downloaded from python.org.

 -Install requred library packages for data manipulation, machine learning, and visualization.